 The Practical Product Owner workshop helps you learn to build roadmaps and the stories that help the team deliver working product on a regular cadence.
 You can still get early bird registration until Dec 23, 2016.
 Past participants have appreciated the pragmatic approach to learning how to create rolling wave deliverable based roadmaps and small stories.

-Gil Broza and I are offering the Influential Agile Leader in Toronto May 9-10, 2017.
+Gil Broza and I are offering thein Toronto May 9-10, 2017.
 Sign up now and reserve your spot.

 Are you new to the Pragmatic Manager newsletter?
 See previous issues.

 If you like the idea of romance between smart technical women and just-as-interesting men, I'm starting to write romance in my spare (!) time.
 See Johanna's Fiction.

 Till next time,